SpareBank1/monorepo-sample/README.md

  über-/super-/fat-jar.
  * Maven has no trustworthy support for incremental builds, hence one typically always build from a `clean` state.

+## Continous integration
+The [ci/](ci/README.md) sub folder contains a self-contained ci-stack for building the monorepo with Jenkins.

 ## Sparse checkouts
 A monorepo will naturally grow quite large quite fast and for many reasons engineers will for the